Firebreaks / Thermal Fuses: what you need to know

-Whether you are a home oxygen service provider, respiratory specialist, healthcare manager or insurer, this site is designed as a resource to help you understand and comply with safety standards around oxygen firebreaks.
+Whether you are a home oxygen service provider, respiratory specialist, healthcare manager or insurer, this site is designed as a resource to help you understand and comply with safety standards around oxygen firebreaks / thermal fuses.

-A firebreak is fitted into the oxygen delivery tubing close to the patient, typically around the patient sternum where the two nasal cannula tubes join and connect to the delivery tubing.
+A firebreak / thermal fuse is fitted into the oxygen delivery tubing close to the patient, typically around the patient sternum where the two nasal cannula tubes join and connect to the delivery tubing.

 Oxygen is not flammable, but its presence in increased concentrations will enable fires to start much more easily and, once a fire has started, it will burn more fiercely.
 Materials that do not burn in ambient air may burn in elevated oxygen concentrations.